 - Respond to the pupil only as far as is necessary for you to establish whether or not you need to refer this matter, but do not interrogate for full details - Do not ask 'leading' questions i.e. 'did he touch your private parts?' or 'did she hurt you?'
-Such questions may invalidate your evidence (and the child's) in any later prosecution in court - Do not criticise the alleged perpetrator; the pupil may care about him/her, and reconciliation may be possible - Do not ask the pupil to repeat it all for another member of staff.
+Such questions may invalidate your evidence (and the child's) in any later prosecution in court - Do not ask the child why something has happened. - Do not criticise the alleged perpetrator; the pupil may care about him/her, and reconciliation may be possible - Do not ask the pupil to repeat it all for another member of staff.
 Explain what you have to do next and whom you have to talk to.
 Reassure the pupil that it will be a senior member of staff